 Microevolution, by contrast, readily comes from nucleotide point substitutions.
 Plenty of evidence now shows that these mutations may often be under positive selection, and this may even be targeted at specific nucleotides.
-Once innovative programming is installed, we do not doubt that microevolution may explore and optimize its potential.
+We do not doubt that microevolution may explore and optimize the potential of innovative programming, after it is installed.
 Is this how the human brain attained its size?Systematic detection of brain protein-coding genesunder positive selection during primate evolutionand their roles in cognition by Guillaume Dumas, Simon Malesys and Thomas Bourgeron, doi:10.1101/gr.262113.120, Genome Res., online 13 Jan 2021.

-Thanks, lead author Guillaume Dumas, for helpful, affirming feedback.
+Thanks, lead author Guillaume Dumas, for affirmative feedback and suggested edits.

 Macroevolutionary Progress Redefined... explains how macro- differs from microevolution and suggests that the latter might expand an organ like the brain.